How to Thread a Sewing Machine | Step-by-Step Guide

 If you do not already have a bobbin wound with the desired thread, now is the time to do so.

-The bobbin is a small spool for the thread that is sewn on the back side of the fabric.
+The bobbin is a small spool for the thread.
 The top thread and bottom thread (otherwise called bobbin thread) will loop together in the process of sewing to create locked stitches.
 Make sure you have the right size bobbin for your machine as they can vary in size for each specific make and model.

 Step 4: Load the Bobbin into the Sewing Machine